gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/_posts/riscv-none-gcc/releases/2018-01-13-riscv-none-gcc-v7-2-0-2-20180111-released.md

 Binaries for **Windows**, **macOS** and **GNU/Linux** are provided.

-The GNU/Linux binaries were built on an improved CentOS 6 box, and run on any distribution based on CentOS 6 or later.
+The GNU/Linux binaries were built on two CentOS 6 Docker images (32/64-bits), and run on any distribution based on CentOS 6 or later.

-The Windows binaries were built with mingw-w64, and run on any reasonably **i686** and **x86_64** Windows machines.
+The Windows binaries were built with mingw-w64, and run on any reasonably recent **i686** and **x86_64** Windows machines.

 Instructions on how to install the binaries are available in the [How to install the RISC-V toolchain?](https://gnu-mcu-eclipse.github.io/toolchain/riscv/install/) page.